kiriti-oai/test-repo-123/README.md

 Why does the world feel like it's stuck in beta?
 Because every time we fix one bug, a new update introduces two more.

+Here's a cricket joke for you:

+Why did the cricket team bring string to the match?
+Because they wanted to tie the score.